nyc-red-pandas-2017/suggestion-box-crud/README.md

 **Due:** 2:00pm

-Create a CRUD app that allows user to submit an anonymous suggestion for DBC.
+Create an initial app that allows user to submit an anonymous suggestion for DBC.

-For this release, user should be able to
+For this release, users should be able to

 - post a suggestion which includes a title and description
 - see a list suggestions listed by the title that are linkable to page where the user could see all the details on the home page